chromium/chromium/chromeos/components/feature_usage/README.md

 * Failed attempt to use the feature.
 * Record the usage time of the feature.

-The first two are reported once per day.
+The first two are reported periodically every 30 minutes.
 To correctly track 1-, 7-, 28-days users.
 The feature usage component encapsulates this logic.

 For more details see original [CL](https://crrev.com/c/2596263)